lucee/lucee-docs/docs/03.reference/02.tags/catch/tag.md

 - tag-catch
 - tag-throw
 - tag-try
+categories:
+- core
-description: 'Used only inside a cftry, the cfcatch tag catches and process exceptions.'
+description: Used only inside a cftry, the cfcatch tag catches and process exceptions.
 ---

 Used only inside a [[tag-try]], the cfcatch tag catches and process exceptions.